-The health and safety of our customers, staff, partners and the public remains our top priority as the government progresses with its easing of national restrictions.
-We are monitoring the situation carefully and are reviewing our services continually in line with government guidance.
+The safety and wellbeing of our customers, staff, partners and the public remains our top priority as the Government progresses with its strategy for beating coronavirus.
+We are monitoring the situation very carefully and are regularly reviewing our services in line with Government guidance.
 Our focus is to ensure the continued provision of essential services while limiting the spread of infection.

 - work from home if you can

 - limit your contact with people outside your household